 Installation

-Install Julia (>=v1.10) using https://github.com/JuliaLang/juliaup
+Install Julia (v1.11 or newer) using https://github.com/JuliaLang/juliaup

 curl -fsSL https://install.julialang.org | sh

-After restarting your shell you should be able to start the Julia REPL via the command julia.
+After restarting your shell you should be able to start the Julia REPL via the command julia

-In the REPL you can add ISOKANN.jl to your project by entering the package mode (type ]) and typing
+to your project by entering the package mode (type ]

 pkg> add ISOKANN